atomscale/ninepanels/9p_guide.md

 from sqlalchemy.orm import Integer, Column
 ```

-This helps maintain visual clarity.
+This helps maintain visual clarity and makes and debugging-via-commenting-out much easier!

 #### naming